Nowoshire/NamedSignal/docs/api-reference.md

 # API Reference
-NamedSignal follows in the steps of GoodSignal and other signal libraries, its runtime API is functionally identical to most implementations.
+Most of NamedSignal's API is identical to other popular implementations, with a few key additions related to Synchronous Functional Reactive Programming (FRP) with Atomic Propagation.

 ## Library
 | Member | Type | Description |